nazish-naeem/SatExt/README.md

 python train_ae.py --resume_path [path/to/model/resume/the/training/from, None otherwise] --model [type of model, choose from 'RRDB','RCAN','FCONV','AE'] --lr [learning rate]
 ```

-This module allows us to choose the model from Residual in Residual Dense Block(RRDB), Residual Channel Attenuation Network(RCAN)[2], Fully Convolutional Netwrok(FCONV), and Autoencoder(AE).
+This module allows us to choose the model from Residual in Residual Dense Block(RRDB) [2], Residual Channel Attenuation Network(RCAN) [3], Fully Convolutional Network(FCONV) [4], and Autoencoder(AE).
 This file saves the results/checkpoints in folder Spectral-Extension/experiments

 Note that here you do not have to give the path of the validation data.
 Given the path of the dataset the dataloader performs an 80-20 split with a seed so everytime the dataloader is called the split remains unchanged.